EU leaders endorse joint ammo purchases for Ukraine

 Leaders also discussed the possibility of topping up with an extra 3.5 billion euros the European Peace Facility — a fund being used to reimburse member countries that provide weapons, ammunition and military support to Ukraine.

 U.N.
-Secretary General Antonio Guterres joined the EU leaders for lunch on Thursday.
+Secretary General António Guterres joined the EU leaders for lunch on Thursday.
 Guterres described a grim global situation, with the world facing a “perfect storm” in many parts of the world.

 “More hunger, more poverty, less education, less health services,” he said.
 “And it is clear that our international financial system is not fit for purpose to deal with such a huge challenge.”